Stevens Math Circle Initiative

 What's a Math Circle?

-A Math Circle is an enrichment program for elementary and middle school students who are interested in math.
-At meetings, students are taught to actively explore problems and to articulate their reasoning—without being pressured, and without being handed the answer.
+A math circle is an enrichment program intended to stimulate interest in and enjoyment of mathematics.
+At meetings, participants are taught to actively explore problems and to articulate their reasoning—without being pressured, and without being handed the answer.
 They are encouraged to collaborate, engage in mathematical discussion, and participate in mathematical games and activities.
-Math Circles have a long history in Eastern Europe, where they have contributed to the early education of many prominent mathematicians and scientists, but they are relatively uncommon in the United States.
+Math circles have a long history in Eastern Europe, where they have contributed to the early education of many prominent mathematicians and scientists, but they are relatively uncommon in the United States.
 We’re trying to change that.

 [How-To] Make Math Fun